Deformations of representations of fundamental groups of complex varieties: Thom-Whitney functors

-\begin{proposition} The Thom-Whitney functors have the following properties: \begin{enumerate} \item $R_\TW f_*\mathscr{F}$ is functorial in $\mathscr{F}$. \item $R_\TW f_*$ is naturally homotopy-equivalent to the classical $Rf_*$ defined as the derived functor of $f_*$ using the Godement resolution. \item $R_\TW f_*$ is a lax symmetric monoidal functor. \item $\mathscr{F}\rightarrow \TW^* \mathscr{F}$ is a soft resolution of $\mathscr{F}$. \item $R_\TW f_*$ transforms quasi-isomorphisms of complexes of sheaves into quasi-isomorphisms. \item The Thom-Whitney resolution also provides filtered resolutions.
+\begin{proposition} The Thom-Whitney functors have the following properties: \begin{enumerate} \item $R_\TW f_*\mathscr{F}$ is functorial in $\mathscr{F}$. \item $R_\TW f_*$ is naturally homotopy-equivalent to the classical $Rf_*$ defined using the Godement resolution. \item $R_\TW f_*$ is a lax monoidal symmetric functor between the categories of complexes of sheaves over $X$ and $Y$. \item $\mathscr{F}\rightarrow \TW^* \mathscr{F}$ is a soft resolution of $\mathscr{F}$. \item $R_\TW f_*$ transforms quasi-isomorphisms of complexes of sheaves into quasi-isomorphisms. \item The Thom-Whitney resolution also provides filtered resolutions.
 If $\mathscr{F}$ is equipped with a filtration, then $R_\TW f_*\mathscr{F}$ gets an induced filtration, and filtered quasi-isomorphism of complexes of sheaves are sent to filtered quasi-isomorphisms. \item If $g:Y\rightarrow Z$ is a second continuous map of topological spaces the the functors $R_\TW (g\circ f)_*$ and $R_\TW g_* \circ R_\TW f_*$ are naturally quasi-isomorphic.
 Similarly, for filtered complexes of sheaves, the functors are filtered quasi-isomorphic. \end{enumerate} \end{proposition}

-For example, for the locally constant sheaf $\QQ_X$, $R_\TW\Gamma(X,\QQ_X)$ looks like an algebra of polynomial differentials forms over $X$ whereas $R\Gamma(X,\QQ_X)$ looks like a cochain complex with a non-commutative cup-product.